biubug6/ncnn_faceboxes/README.md

 repair some bug in onnx2ncnn

-1.Onnx2ncnn in ncnn don't support the operation which changes Split to Slice.
+1.onnx2ncnn in ncnn don't support the operation which changes Split to Slice.
 Modifying the onnx2ncnn on the basis of ncnn in order to support Split to Slice   operator.

- 2.Onnx2ncnn in ncnn would parse to the wrong parameter in reshape operator if reshape operator is 4 dims(eg:torch.reshape(b, c, h, w) to ncnn reshape).
+ 2.onnx2ncnn in ncnn would parse to the wrong parameter in reshape operator if reshape operator is 4 dims(eg:torch.reshape(b, c, h, w) to ncnn reshape).

+ 3.winograd3x3 conv style has bug, I don't use winograd3x3.

 # Compile